dexiouz/100DaysOfCode/README.md

 // static method to remoove the article.
 Event.remove({ id: 456799 })
 ```
-See you in the next article
+See you in the next article.

 **Day91 of #100DaysOfCode**